MicrosoftDocs/cpp-docs.it-it/docs/standard-library/multiset-class.md

       cout << " " << *ms1_rIter;
    cout << endl;

-   // A multiset element can be erased by dereferencing to its key ms1_rIter = ms1.rbegin( );
+   // a multiset element can be erased by dereferencing to its key ms1_rIter = ms1.rbegin( );
    ms1.erase ( *ms1_rIter );